Yow Kam-Yuen Graduate Scholarship in Diabetes Research 2021/2022

 - Students who have received BBDC studentships in the past may submit an application for this year’s competition.

-- A supervisor may submit a maximum of 2 applications.
+- A supervisor may submit a maximum of 2 applications as the primary supervisor.

 Relevance to Diabetes:

 This funding program supports original research on the physiology and pathophysiology of diabetes that would be published in a diabetes-focused journal.
 Research proposals can include any aspect of laboratory, animal, or human research.
 Areas of research which are considered relevant to diabetes include the pathogenesis of diabetes and its complications, normal and pathological pancreatic islet function and intermediary metabolism, pharmacological mechanisms of drug and hormone action, and biochemical and molecular aspects of normal and abnormal biological processes.

 The value of the award varies and is normally between $12,000 and $14,000 for three consecutive sessions (i.e. one year) commencing September 1, 2021, or a prorated amount for two consecutive sessions commencing September 1, 2021.

 The BBDC will not fund master’s students beyond their second year of studies, direct entry PhD students beyond their third year of studies, and PhD transfer students beyond their fourth year of studies including time spent in the master’s program.
 Therefore, the following successful applicants may only accept funding for two consecutive sessions commencing September 1, 2021:

 - Master’s students who commenced a graduate program in May 2020